aatharvauti/auti.dev/content/_index.md

 # 👋  Hello, World!
-## I am Atharva Auti
+## I'm Atharva Auti :3

-I am a passionate cybersecurity enthusiast currently pursuing a Master of Science in Cybersecurity Engineering at the **University of Southern California**.
-I hold a Bachelor of Engineering in Cybersecurity with Honors in AI & ML from Mumbai University.
-With a strong foundation in programming and networking, I have honed my skills through various research and development projects, including my tenure as a reverse engineer at VJTI’s Centre of Excellence, where I focused on ARM-based reverse engineering.

-In addition to my academic journey, I previously co-founded **CyHEX** Infotech Private Limited, a startup dedicated to advancing cybersecurity solutions through innovative development, products, and services.
-Our mission is to stay ahead of the curve by continuously learning and adapting to the latest trends and technologies, ensuring we provide our clients with cutting-edge solutions that make a real difference in the field of cybersecurity.
-I am not associated with my former startup since August 2024, but you can check more about it on [cyhex.co](https://cyhex.co)
+My path to cybersecurity started in ninth grade when my Windows computer crashed.
+Instead of giving up, I learned Linux to fix it - and that's when I discovered my passion for understanding how computers really work.
+Now I'm pursuing my Master's in Cybersecurity Engineering at the **University of Southern California**, building on my Bachelor's degree in Cybersecurity with minors in AI and Machine Learning from Mumbai University.

+During my time as a researcher at VJTI's Centre of Excellence, I worked on reverse engineering and understanding ARM-based systems.
+I also got to work on making industrial systems more secure, focusing on SCADA and control systems.
+One of my main projects was building a security monitoring system that helps organizations track and respond to threats.

+Before starting graduate school, I took an entrepreneurial step and co-founded **CyHEX** - a cybersecurity company.
+We created security tools and solutions for businesses.
+This experience showed me firsthand how security threats affect organizations and taught me to build practical solutions.
+My work covers several areas: understanding threats, securing networks, and testing system security through ethical hacking.

+I also regularly participate in cybersecurity competitions called CTFs (Capture The Flag).
+These challenges help me learn new security techniques and stay current with the latest threats.
+I believe in learning by doing and using hands-on experience to solve real security problems.

+When I'm not working with computers, I enjoy exploring the world through travel and hiking.
+I'm also fascinated by airplanes - there's something amazing about understanding complex machines, whether they're in the sky or in our computers.
+At the end of a busy day, you might find me watching the sunset, taking a moment to appreciate both the technical and natural world around us.

 My experience spans across different areas of cybersecurity, including threat intelligence, network security, and ethical hacking.
-I am committed to making a positive impact in the cybersecurity domain, leveraging my skills and experience to contribute to a safer digital world.
+My aim is to use my knowledge and experience to make computer systems more secure.
+I tackle each new challenge with curiosity, always ready to learn and contribute to the field of cybersecurity!

 #### Wanna send a message?